GrahamboJangles/TradeBotPy/readme.md

 - limit the amount of data downloaded during live trading, right now it downloads all data since first trade but that will slow down the script over time
    - i just limited it to 100 minutes as of right now
 - if past market hours and holding positions, close them
-- check the amount of usable cash before each trade to prevent overbuying or selling
 - make strategy volatility adjustable

 ### maybe fixed
 - going from short to long makes the bot buy too much, but is corrected shortly. not a huge problem but should fix